raquo/scala-dom-types/README.md

 setProperty[Value](element: dom.Element, prop: Prop[Value], propValue: Value)
 ```

 Now you can't pass just about any random string as `propName`, and even `propValue` is now type checked.
+However, doing this without a UI library that already makes use of _Scala DOM Types_ puts the burden of writing the integration boilerplate on yourself.